 Groundwater sources, both privately owned and publicly operated, occur mostly in the valleys on the east side of the Sierra Crest.
-Sierra Valley, the largest valley in the watershed, contains a large aquifer (DWR Bulletin 118) as a medium priority groundwater basin subject to compliance with the recent sustainable groundwater management legislation.
+Sierra Valley, the largest valley in the watershed, contains a large aquifer (DWR Bulletin 118) identified as a medium priority groundwater basin subject to compliance with the recent sustainable groundwater management legislation.

-State Water Project water sources comprise a large part of supplied water for the Plan Area60 with the Feather River Watershed supplying 3.2 million AF per year for downstream urban, industrial, and agricultural use.
-Lake Oroville is the largest of the SWP's storage facilities, with a storage capacity of 3.5 million AF of water per year; it provides 48 percent of the developed municipal and industrial surface water supplies in California.61 The East Branch North Fork Feather River alone, which is contained completely in Plumas County, provides 25 percent of SWP water.
+State Water Project water sources comprise a large part of supplied water for the Plan Area (ESF 2005, p.
+4-27) with the Feather River Watershed supplying 3.2 million AF per year for downstream urban, industrial, and agricultural use.
+Lake Oroville is the largest of the SWP's storage facilities, with a storage capacity of 3.5 million AF of water per year; it represents 60 percent of the SWP's reservoir storage capacity.
+The East Branch North Fork Feather River alone, which is contained completely in Plumas County, provides 25 percent of SWP water.